-7.2 High Level Code (HLC)
+7.2 First Level Code

-HLC is 4 bits long and represents the identifier sub-blocks.
-For example, the identification scheme defined in this Recommendation has an HLC of 00012.
-It is composed of TLC and Class, and the other elements shown in Figure 2.
+1LC is 4 bits long and represents the identifier of sub-blocks.
+It serves as version information.

-HLC from 00102 to 11112 are reserved for the future use.
-If a new identifier sub-block is needed, this Recommendation shall be changed to allocate an HLC to that new sub-block.
+1LC from 00102 to 11112 are reserved for the future use.
+If a new identifier sub-block is needed, this Recommendation shall be revised to allocate an 1LC to that new sub-block.

-Part of the identifier sub-block with HLC of 00002 has already been allocated to already existing ‘ucode’ [b-uID].
-For this historical reason, the new TLC assignment shall be done only in identifier sub-block with HLC 00012 only.
+Part of the identifier sub-block with 1LC of 00002 is reserved to avoid conflict with ‘ucode’ [b-uID].

-7.3 Top Level Code (TLC)
+7.3 Second Level Code (2LC)

-TLC is 16 bits long and is assigned to countries and international standardization organizations as specified in [ITU-T H.ID-RA].
-RA may assign TLC to other organizations.
-These organizations that are assigned TLC act as the RA of the second level organization code assignment below.
+2LC is 16 bits long and is assigned to countries and geographical areas as specified in [ITU-T H.642.2].

 7.4 Class

 Class indicates the layout of a particular identifier format.
-There are different formats that correspond to Class 9, 10, …, 14 as shown on Figure 2 (Class 0, 1, 2, …, 8, 15 are reserved for future use).
+There are different formats that correspond to Class 9, 10…, 14 as shown on Figure 2 (Class 0, 1, 2…, 8, 15 are reserved for future use).

-7.5 Second Level Organization Code (SLOC)
+7.5 Third Level Code (3LC)

-An SLOC is allocated to a lower level RA that handles the allocation of the subspace to other organizations or to an entity that uses the subspace directly in the case of Class from 9 to14.
-The SLOC assignment is done by an entity that is assigned the TLC of that subspace.
-The subspace controlled by the lower level RA is called the SLOC space.
+The 3LC assignment is done by an entity that is assigned the 2LC of that subspace (see 7.3).
+A 3LC is assigned to an RA that handles the allocation of the subspace to other organizations.
+The subspace controlled by this RA is called the 3LC space.
 It has six different sizes from 16 bits to 96 bits by steps of 16 bits.

-SLOC spaces are assumed to be managed by entities smaller than the entities that are assigned TLC, such as companies, associations, universities, schools, ministries of governments, local governments, etc.
+3LC spaces are assumed to be managed by entities such as companies, associations, universities, schools, local governments, etc.

-7.6 Serial Code (SC)
+7.6 Fourth Level Code (4LC)

-This code is a serialization number to identify individual multimedia information and service.
+4LC is a serialization number to identify individual multimedia information and service.

 Appendix I Survey on identification schemes